Natural Remedies for IBS: A Review of the Science

 - 9 Summary of Natural Remedies in IBS

 IBS is a chronic but episodic disorder of the bowels.
-The most common symptoms include abdominal pain, cramping or bloating, excess gas, mucus is the stool and diarrhea, constipation or alternating bouts of these conditions.
+The most common symptoms include abdominal pain, cramping or bloating, excess gas, mucus in the stool and diarrhea, constipation, or alternating bouts of these conditions.
 Most commonly, the abdominal discomfort is relieved by passing stool.

 Currently, we don’t know the cause of IBS, though it appears to be related to inflammation, “disconnects” between the nervous system surrounding the digestive system (the enteric nervous system, sometimes called the “second brain”), abnormalities in the pattern of the gut flora such as SIBO and dysfunctional muscle contractions in the large intestine.
 We also know that certain foods, stress and hormonal changes in women can play an important role.

 The Rome IV criteria allow for a diagnosis of IBS in people with recurrent abdominal pain that occurs at least once a week during the last 3 months and is associated with two or more of the following:

 - Either increased pain or relief of pain after defecation